laanwj/etna_viv/doc/hardware.md

 Resolve
 -----------
-The resolve module is a glorified copy and fill engine.
-It can copy blocks of pixels from one GPU address to another, optionally tiling/detiling.
-The source and destination address can be the same for pixel format conversions, or to fill in tiles that were not touched during the rendering process with the background color.
+The resolve module is a copy and fill engine.
+It can copy blocks of pixels from one GPU address to another, optionally tiling/detiling, converting between pixel formats, or scaling down by a factor of 2.
+The source and destination address can be the same for fill in tiles that were not touched during the rendering process with the background color.

 Tile status (Fast clear)
 -------------------------